effect-handlers/effect-handlers-bench/benchmark_descriptions/000_template.md

 ## Labels (optional)

 *Optional labels to help categorize the benchmark.
-If currently available labels in `../LABLES.md` do not sufficiently capture the classification, you are welcome to add new ones.*
+If currently available labels in `../LABLES.md` do not sufficiently capture the classification, you are welcome to add new ones.
+If you do add a new label, be sure to add it to applicable existing benchmarks.*

 Example:
 MULTIPLE_RESUMPTIONS, CONCURRENCY, MULTIPLE_RESUMPTIONS